eloylp/goomerang/README.md

 }
 ```

-As a rule of thumb, its recommended this middleware to be implemented as first in the chain (so it protects the rest of handlers), in
+As a rule of thumb, its recommended to implement the panic middleware as first in the chain (so it protects the rest of handlers), in
-order to not crash the entire process if
-a panic arises at some point in the handler chain.
+order to not crash the entire process if a panic arises at some point in the handler chain.

 ## Broadcasts

 From the server side perspective, it's possible to send a message to all connected clients.
 This can be useful for a number of cases, like
 push notifications.
-Here's and example on how to do so:
+Here's and example on how to do it:

 ```go
 package main